getstackhead/stackhead/Documentation/introduction/workflow.md

 This information is stored inside a [**project definition** file](../configuration/project-definition.md).

-There you can either set up container-based applications (recommended) or also run you application natively.
+Based on the project definition file, StackHead will take care setting up the required configuration.

-Based on the project definition file, StackHead will take care setting up the required configurations.
+It will start up the specified Docker containers and set up the required web server configuration.

 ## Ansible inventory